gokuthong/Car-Rental-Tkinter-Project/README.md

    ```

 ## Folder Structure
-- `chen/`: Contains core application modules for the login and register pages, admin dashboard, importing and updating car pages, user and admin headers, display cars page, and the main database
+- **chen/**: Contains core application modules for the login and register pages, admin dashboard, importing and updating car pages, user and admin headers, display cars page, and the main database.
-- `kit/`: Modules for registered and unregistered users' home pages, reviews page, user and admin booking lists, and profile and modifying profile pages.
+- **kit/**: Modules for registered and unregistered users' home pages, reviews page, user and admin booking lists, and profile and modifying profile pages.
-- `SearchPage/`: Modules related to the car search functionality.
+- **SearchPage/**: Modules related to the car search functionality.
-- `ConfirmBookingPage/`: Modules for the booking confirmation window.
+- **ConfirmBookingPage/**: Modules for the booking confirmation window.

 ## Dependencies
 Make sure you have the following Python libraries installed: